 |Fraser Coast Regional Council - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in Fraser Coast Regional Council in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Fraser Coast Regional Council in 2016 shows the three most popular occupations were:

 - Professionals (4,987 local workers or 17.1%)

 - Community and Personal Service Workers (4,524 local workers or 15.5%)

 - Clerical and Administrative Workers (3,845 local workers or 13.2%)

 In combination these three occupations accounted for 13,356 people in total or 45.8% of the All industries local workers.